Nutrition, Health, Dieting and Alkaline Ionized Water

 - Ionized water [in abundance]

-- Whole, un-cooked, and un-juiced, veggies and fruits [in abundance]
+- Whole, uncooked, and non-juiced, veggies and fruits [in abundance]

 - Whole grains [in moderation]